Public-Health-Bioinformatics/ontofetch/README.md

 - Provide a way of existing software installs to maintain display or output of term labels as desired by a given software installation.

 - Provide alternative label, definition and user interface help.
+This is achieved by looking for 3 annotation tags:
+  - GENEPIO:0000006 user interface label
+  - GENEPIO:0000162 user interface definition
+  - GENEPIO:0001763 user interface feature.
+Help info is retrieved where value begins with "help:"

 - Lookup table does not provide further data specification details (such as required field); this is left for a separate specification component to define in the context of software template specifications.